-1.1 The Company hereby grants to the Grantee the award ("Award") of Performance Share Units ("PSUs") set forth above on the terms and conditions set forth in this Agreement and as otherwise provided in the Plan.
-A bookkeeping account will be maintained by the Company to keep track of the PSUs.

-1.2 The Grantee's rights with respect to the Award shall remain forfeitable at all times prior to the dates on which the PSUs shall vest in accordance with Section 2 hereof.
-This Award may not be assigned, alienated, pledged, attached, sold or otherwise transferred or encumbered by Grantee other than by will or the laws of descent and distribution.
+- 1. The Company hereby grants to the Grantee the award ("Award") of Performance Share Units ("PSUs") set forth above on the terms and conditions set forth in this Agreement and as otherwise provided in the Plan.
+A bookkeeping account will be maintained by the Company to keep track of the PSUs. - 2.
+The Grantee's rights with respect to the Award shall remain forfeitable at all times prior to the dates on which the PSUs shall vest in accordance with Section 2 hereof.
+Except as otherwise determined by the Committee, this Award may not be assigned, alienated, pledged, attached, sold or otherwise transferred or encumbered by Grantee other than by will or the laws of descent and distribution.
 Any sale, assignment, transfer, pledge, hypothecation, loan or other disposition other than in accordance with this Section 1.2 shall be null and void.